-- A. Water Banks shall be available to each Water User during Stages 5 through 7 Water Rationing.
-A Water Bank shall allow each Water User to accrue the unused portion of a monthly ration for use in the current calendar year. - B. Water Banks shall be reset to zero on January 1 of each year.
-Ten (10) percent of the remaining Water Bank on December 31 shall be credited to the following year's Water Bank for three months to allow the establishment of a new bank. - C. On April 1, each the Water Bank shall be reduced by the amount of banked water carried over on January 1.
-Water Banks may not carry less than a zero balance.
+A. Water Banks shall be available to each Water User during Stages 5 through 7 Water Rationing.
+A Water Bank shall allow each Water User to accrue the unused portion of a monthly Water Rration for use in the current calendar Rationing Yyear.

+- B. Water Banks shall be reset to zero on January-1 the first day of each Rationing Yyear.
+Ten (10) percent of the remaining Water Bank on December 31 shall be credited to the following year's Water Bank for three months to allow the establishment of a new bank. - C. On April 1, each The Water Bank shall be reduced on the first day of the fourth month of the Rationing Year by the amount of banked water carried over on January 1.
+Water Banks may not carry less than a zero a negative balance.